 Step 5: Baking

-Bake the assembled pie in the preheated oven at 350°F (175°C) for about 10-15 minutes, or until the meringue is golden brown.
-Keep an eye on it to prevent burning.
+Bake at 350°F (175°C) for 10–15 minutes, until the meringue turns golden brown.
+Watch it carefully so it doesn’t burn.

 Troubleshooting Common Issues